Sorority: Why Solidarity Between Women Is So Important

 For example, some brands offer a line of products that are made up of the women’s version of their flagship product, and to do so they usually market it playing with the color pink.
 However, neither the original product can be considered the male version of the product, nor does the color it has make it evident that it is for men.
 Normally the feminine is a subsidiary of the masculine and sorority is one of the many initiatives that combat this principle to, through language, influence how we analyze social reality and inequalities between the sexes.

-You may be interested: How to Make Friends
+You may be interested: Do Animals Have Culture?

 Of course, the idea that by modifying language it is possible to favor the establishment of dynamics of equality has been highly debated and criticized, especially from theoretical positions linked to philosophical materialism, such as Marxism.
 This is because it is viewed with skepticism, first, that changing the language significantly modifies ideas in the sense intended from the beginning, and second, that what is important is the change of ideas before a material change has occurred in the objective reality in which people live.